ronyshaji/Master-Thesis/README.md

 <img src="/Master Thesis/parkingscenario.png" alt="OpenSCENARIO" title="OpenSCENARIO">
 <h2>OpenSCENARIO Definition for Reversing Assist Testing</h2>

-Based on the [OpenSCENARIO file](Master Thesis/waypointp7.xosc), the following three events are created for the scenario based testing.
+Based on the [OpenSCENARIO file](https://github.com/ronyshaji/Master-Thesis/blob/b119b6d0ef773dfaf6554995b47a752f21f793d1/Master%20Thesis/waypointp7.xosc), the following three events are created for the scenario based testing.
 Here the syntax of the OpenSCENARIO standard is used in order to describe the scenario.

- - Event 1 - Forward Motion: Vehicle drives forward using an Autonomous Driving agent
+ - <b><i>Event 1 - Forward Motion: Vehicle drives forward using an Autonomous Driving agent</b></i>
     - MovingForward event is based on RoutingAction.
     - RoutingAction: Specify the route an entity should follow
     - AssignRouteAction – Using waypoints on the road network with the route strategy
     - StartTrigger – MovingForward starts when simulation time starts
     - Simulation controls the forward motion of the vehicle

- - Event 2 – Standstill: Vehicle standstill for 1 second after completing the forward motion
+ - <b><i>Event 2 – Standstill: Vehicle standstill for 1 second after completing the forward motion</b></i>
     - StandingStill Event with a ‘StandingStill’ Action
     - Longitudinal Action with zero absolute velocity
     - StartTrigger is based on a ConditionGroup in which two conditions are used
     - TriggeringEntities and ReachPositionCondition --> Last waypoint from the Event ‘MovingForward'
- - Event 3 – Reverse Motion: Vehicle follows the forward path and controlled by Reversing Assist
+ - <b><i>Event 3 – Reverse Motion: Vehicle follows the forward path and controlled by Reversing Assist</b></i>
     - Event ‘Reversing Using RA’ comes with a LongitudinalAction
     - Longitudinal Action with negative absolute velocity --> Target Velocity
     - Negative velocity is required to activate the Reversing Assist within OpenSCENARIO